The Leadership Development Program

 The Leadership Development Program (LDP) is open to administrative senior leaders and tenured faculty members who are in leadership roles, or who have a desire to attain one in the future.
-Ten faculty and ten staff meet for monthly sessions throughout the academic year that focus on critical leadership/management topics, as well as individual coaching to focus on personal desired outcomes.
-Program participants also work in small teams on project ideas identified within the Strategic Plan or provided by the Cabinet.
-The LDP is offered every other year.
-The next program will begin in Fall 2013.
+The cohort of faculty and staff meets for monthly sessions throughout the academic year that focus on critical leadership/management topics, as well as individual coaching to focus on personal desired outcomes.

 - An executive summary (one page only) describing your